 You should also shop around and obtain the costs for coverage through other providers.
 The Affordable Care Act does give you health coverage choices and ways to save based upon your personal needs and will give you the information you need to make an informed decision on what policy suits your health needs and budget best.

 Each health insurance plan operates differently, so do your homework to ensure that you do not have a lapse in coverage.

 What to Do If Your Spouse Removes You from Their Policy

-If your spouse does remove you from his or her current health insurance policy that you were covered under, you should contact an attorney immediately and the plan administrator to ensure your rights are protected and your coverage does not end.
-In Maryland, a court can require a spouse to not only reinstate a policy that they canceled but also pay for any costs incurred as a result of that cancellation.
+Suppose your spouse does remove you from your current health insurance policy that you were covered under.
+In that case, you should contact an attorney immediately and the plan administrator to ensure your rights are protected, and your coverage does not end.
+In Maryland, a court can require a spouse to reinstate a policy that they canceled and pay for any costs incurred as a result of that cancellation.
 Therefore, if you carry your spouse on your health insurance plan, do not have them removed.
 Doing so will cause you a much larger headache than it’s worth.

 Need Help with Separation or Divorce?
 Call Me Today!

 We know that going through a divorce can be overwhelming, but every ending is a new beginning.
 If you need help with any aspect of the separation or divorce process, the divorce and family law attorneys at Andalman & Flynn are here to help.
-If you need assistance resolving your divorce in court or through alternative means of resolution, you can contact attorney Amanda Vann at 301-563-6685 or firstname.lastname@example.org.
+If you need assistance resolving your divorce in court or through alternative means of resolution, please contact us online or at 301-563-6685.